nebiberke/flutter_weather_app/README.md

 # Flutter Weather App Clean Architecture

 <img src="screenshots/weather_app_icon.png" width="123" height="128">
 The Weather App is a Flutter application that shows weather information based on the user's location and the current date/time.
-This application has been developed for learning new concepts in Flutter and at the same time reinforcing Domain-Driven Design (DDD), Clean Architecture, and testing processes.
-The application offers support in two languages (English and Turkish) and allows users to switch between dark and light themes according to their preferences.
+This application has been developed for learning new concepts in Flutter and at the same time reinforcing Test-Driven Development (TDD) and Clean Architecture.The application offers support in two languages (English and Turkish) and allows users to switch between dark and light themes according to their preferences.

 ## Features